 After the application is published, you can access it from any place around the world.
 To connect to the application you will need to know only its URL.

 Notice: Details of configuring web servers are skipped in this book.
-In short, you will need to let IIS_IUSRS user on the server an access to 1C:Enterprise installation bin folder, to the folder that you have specified in Directory field of the Publish to web server wizard, and to the folder where your infobase is placed.
-Then, you need to enable Anonymous Authentication in Authentication settings of the hello_1c IIS application and for 64-bit Windows you need to set to True value of Enable 32-Bit Applications in advanced settings of the DefaultAppPool application pool.
+In short, you will need to let IIS_IUSRS user on the server access to 1C:Enterprise installation bin folder, to the folder that you have specified in Directory field of the Publish to web server wizard, and to the folder where your infobase is placed.
+Then, you need to enable Anonymous Authentication in Authentication settings of the hello_1c IIS application and for 64-bit Windows, you need to set to True value of Enable 32-Bit Applications in advanced settings of the DefaultAppPool application pool.

 In the tutorial you run it on your local computer, thus the URL will be local only.
 To log on type http://localhost/hello_1c in the address bar of your web browser and you will see the 1C:Enterprise interface, with which you are already familiar.

 Figure 11-7.
 Web client in Microsoft Internet Explorer